The 2015 Farmscape Ecology Program Team outside at the Creekhouse.

 Conrad Vispo (pictured above in typical field garb), PhD Wildlife Ecology, University of Wisconsin; MS Wildlife Ecology, Indiana State University; BS Wildlife Ecology, Cornell.
 Before returning to Columbia County, where he grew up, Conrad conducted ecological research on a variety of organisms, including mammals, birds and fish in a variety of places, including the woods of northern Wisconsin and tropical Venezuela.
 Conrad’s recent focus is on agroecology - what habitats can farmland provide for native species and, in turn, what can those native species provide to farming?
 Conrad’s passion is understanding historical and modern patterns of animal (including human) ecology on the land.

-Dylan Cipkowski, BS Environmental Science, UNC Asheville.
+Dylan Cipkowski, MS Environmental Studies/Conservation Biology.
 Dylan has been interested in Columbia County's wildlife his entire life.
-After graduating from Chatham High School he moved to North Carolina where he graduated from UNC Asheville.
+After attending Chatham High School he moved to North Carolina where he graduated from UNC Asheville.
 In 2015, Dylan moved back to Columbia County to intern with FEP.
 After his internship had finished he joined FEP as a field technician, assisting Claudia, Conrad and Anna with data collection, analysis, and office work.
-Dylan is most interested in studying the moths of Columbia County and enjoys staying up late to see who's flying around.
+While working at Farmscape, he received an MS from Antioch University New England and is now a biologist for the program.
+Dylan is interested in biodiversity conservation in the Northeast.